asterics/AsTeRICS-Grid/docs/manual/navigation.md

-# User interface and navigation
+# Navigation and basic functionality

 This chapter is about general appearance, navigation and basic functionality of the different views in AsTeRICS Grid: